 18. Make Lists of 10: 10 superheroes, 10 places to visit, 10 books to read, 10 weird foods, 10 hobbies to try, 10 vehicles, etc. Make as many lists as you want.
 You can even make a list of 10 lists you would like to make!

-19. Pretend you have visited a place you’re studying about in history.
+19. Pretend you have visited a historical place you’re studying about in your homeschool.
 Write a postcard to your family telling about one of your experiences.

 20. Write a new ending to a familiar story.

 21. With at least one sibling or parent, write “round robin” style.
 You can use any writing prompt, or you can try a different kind of round robin by downloading this free Round Robin Adventure printable.
 Start by writing a sentence or two.
 Pass stories to the left and add to the story in front of you.
 Continue taking turns adding to each other’s stories.